trider/rapid-react-tutorial/rapid-react-tutorial-02/README.md

 export default Tasks;
 ```

 The final step is to launch the App with NPM Start.
+The following is displayed

+## **Conclusion and What’s Next**

+In this installment, we introduced you to the theory and practice of creating pages with JSX and how to navigate between them.
+Next, we removed our apps boilerplate markup and added two pages: Login and Tasks.
+Then, we installed the React Router and configured it to navigate from one page to the other.
+In the next installment, we will discuss user interaction and forms.